 A student pursuing their first undergraduate degree is eligible to receive financial aid for up to 180 attempted credits.
 View credit information for graduate programs.
 For reference, a UWO student must successfully complete 120 credits in order to earn a bachelor’s degree.
 Freshmen are considered to be meeting SAP standards when they have been admitted into a degree program.
 The maximum credit limit includes all credits attempted at UW Oshkosh as well as credits transferred from any other postsecondary institution(s) attended, regardless of whether the student received financial aid for those credits.

-Students approaching their maximum credit limit will be notified via email.
-Students who surpass the 180-credit limit will be ineligible for federal and state financial aid, including grants, student loans, Parent (PLUS) loan and work-study, unless they have an approved financial aid appeal.
+Students who surpass these credit limits will be ineligible for federal and state financial aid, including grants, student loans, Parent (PLUS) loan and work-study, unless they have an approved financial aid appeal.